SagiPinas/core/README.md

-# core-api
+# core
-Contains the chatbot and API functionalities implemented in JavaScript
+> Contains the chatbot and API functionalities implemented in JavaScript